zanata/zanata-spa/README.md

 ### Run with live reload and local API server

-Build and run server and API server: `npm run fakewatch`.
+Build and run server and API server: `make watch-fakeserver`.

  - Editor is available at [localhost:8000](http://localhost:8000)
    - URL for a working document from the default API server [Tiny Project 1, hello.txt to French](http://localhost:8000/#/tiny-project/1/translate/hello.txt/fr)